If You Need Me: Overview

 The song was written by Wilson Pickett with two former members of the Satintones, Robert Bateman (who had also co-written "Please Mr. Postman") and Sonny Sanders.
 It was recorded originally by Pickett on March 15, 1963, for Lloyd Price's Detroit-based Double L Records.
-It had been rejected by Jerry Wexler, who nevertheless had purchased the publishing rights.
+It had been rejected by Jerry Wexler (Atlantic), who nevertheless had purchased the publishing rights.
 According to Burke, Pickett gave the song to him on a tour bus: "Wilson sang the song for me in a bus on a tour.
 I loved it so much that I got Wilson to do it.
 Atlantic refused to sign him at that time, so we got Wilson to release the song on the Lloyd-Logan label.
 We were the best of friends.
 As a matter of fact, I promoted his record and he promoted mine."
 However, Pickett claims Wexler lifted it from demo tapes he had sent Atlantic.
 Burke recalled in 2003: "I was furious when Wexler rejected Pickett", and when radio personality the Magnificent Montague started spinning Pickett's original version, Wexler rushed out Burke's, with both in Billboard 's "Singles Review" column on April 13 and both featured on Billboards "Artists' Biographies" on May 4, 1963.
 Although Burke ultimately won the chart war, Burke broke rank and supported his rival: "I would go to the radio stations and say, ‘Hi, I'm Solomon Burke, and I'm here promoting the new record “If You Need Me”…by Wilson Pickett.’"